ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-req.md

 | NetBIOS name | First string of `<root_domain>`.
 The maximum length is 15 characters. |
 {: caption="Table 1.
 Value format for instance and domain names" caption-side="bottom"}

 After the instance is provisioned, do not modify any values that are set during instance order.
 Otherwise, the instance might become unusable.
-For example, if public networking shuts down, if servers and Virtual Server Instances (VSIs) move behind a Vyatta mid-provision, or if the IBM CloudBuilder VSI stops or is deleted.
+For example, if public networking shuts down or if servers and Virtual Server Instances (VSIs) move behind a Vyatta mid-provision.
 {: attention}